zoominpast/zoomerpackage/README.md

 # zoomerpackage
-This is a package made by me...
-Nothing much.
+This is a package made by me... nothing much.

-# Docs
-* Time - will give you the time in UTCNOW